bajamircea/bajamircea.github.io/_posts/2025-11-22-sender-receiver-intro.markdown

 ## then_int.h

-`then_int` is a sender that injects it's own receiver so that it applies a function to the value of the upstream sender and sends the result of the function into the downstream receiver.
+`then_int` is a sender that injects its own receiver so that it applies a function to the value of the upstream sender and sends the result of the function into the downstream receiver.